Lastaapps/nac_coloring/README.md

 to create graph datasets of specific graph classes.
 Benchmarks later use these graphs to perform algorithms comparison.
 All the graphs are stored in the `graphs_store` directory.
-For proper description, see the thesis.

 ### Minimally rigid graphs

-We listed all minimally rigid graphs using [Nauty](https://pallini.di.uniroma1.it/) with [nauty-laman-plugin](https://github.com/martinkjlarsson/nauty-laman-plugin).
+We listed all minimally rigid graphs (up to 11 vertices) using [Nauty](https://pallini.di.uniroma1.it/) with [nauty-laman-plugin](https://github.com/martinkjlarsson/nauty-laman-plugin).